recursehex/Hybrid/docs/type_system/types.md

 | `schar` | 8-bit signed character | `i8` | `schar sc = 'A'` |
 | `lchar` | 32-bit Unicode character | `i32` | `lchar lc = '\u03a9'` |

+## Nullable Types

+All value and reference types are non-nullable by default.
+Append `?` to any type name to allow `null` assignments and propagate nullable results, like `string? maybeAlias = null`.
+Nullable annotations apply anywhere a type appears, including arrays (`int?[]` vs `int[]?`) and function signatures, while pointer types (`int@`, `float@2`, etc.) always allow `null`.
+Assigning a nullable expression to a non-nullable target is a compile-time error.
+Use helper functions or explicit conversions that validate nullability.
+Accessing members on a nullable struct requires the null-safe access operator `?.`.
+The compiler performs flow-sensitive narrowing to treat guarded variables as non-nullable within reachable branches.

 ## Array Types

 Arrays are declared using the `[]` syntax after the element type: